adityashrm21/adityashrm21.github.io/_posts/2018-9-26-Raspberry-Pi-Packet-Sniffer.md

+---
+layout: post
+title: Creating a Packet Sniffer using a Raspberry Pi
+---

 ##### A simple HTTP and HTTPS sniffing tool created using Raspberry Pi (only for educational purposes)

 All the relevant files can be found on my [GitHub repo](https://github.com/adityashrm21/RaspberryPi-Packet-Sniffer).